 Life Lately

 What did I do in May?
 Well, I continued freelance writing and found a couple of new opportunities.
 I also finally found a casual job that is flexible so it shall work in perfectly with my writing commitments.
-Plus, it is working at Etihad Stadium and Melbourne and Olympic Parks so maybe I’ll get to hear some cool music acts during the year.
+Plus, it’s working at Etihad Stadium and Melbourne and Olympic Parks so maybe I’ll get to hear some cool music acts during the year.

 May also saw me venture back up to my home state of Queensland for my cousin’s wedding on the Sunshine Coast.
 I used to live with her and her now-husband, so I was very happy to be there for their special day.
 It was also great seeing all of my extended family, as it had been a long time since I had seen many of them.